vishaunj/vishaunj/README.md

 ### Who am I? 🤔

 I am a software developer in the making.
 I am currently majoring in Computer Programming and Applications, with a minor in Biolgy, at Florida State University.
-I am also teaching myself the fundamental and technical skills necessary fo software development.
+I am also teaching myself the fundamental and technical skills necessary for software development.

 ### Portfolio 📁